dmfiel/ps-mod9-lab3-react-lists/reflection.md

 4. What challenges did you face when implementing conditional rendering?

 The hardest part with conditional rendering is getting the syntax correct when mixing HTML and JavaScript in the JSX return values.
-Plus the variance between JSX and HTML (e.g., className vs. class) takes a bit to become comforable.
+Plus the variance between JSX and HTML (e.g., className vs. class) takes a bit to become comfortable.